declanlim/mwas/README.md

 # Workflow
 Workflow for one MWAS run: (standard serverless)
-![Note: this workflow diagram is outdated](./readme_imgs/workflow_mwas(old).jpg) (Note: this diagram is outdated, needs updating)
+![Note: this workflow diagram is outdated](./readme_imgs/workflow_mwas(old).jpg) (Note: this diagram is outdated, and needs updating)

-Worflow for updating the metadata database:
+Workflow for updating the metadata database:
 ![Note: this workflow diagram is oversimplified](./readme_imgs/cond_conv_wf.png)

 # Statistical Test Visualization